COVID-19 pandemic: Variants

 Several variants have been named by WHO and labelled as a variant of concern (VoC) or a variant of interest (VoI).
-They share the more infectious D614G mutation: Delta dominated and then eliminated earlier VoC from most jurisdictions.
-Omicron's immune escape ability may allow it to spread via breakthrough infections, which in turn may allow it to coexist with Delta, which more often infects the unvaccinated.
+Many of these variants have shared the more infectious D614G.
+As of May 2023, the WHO had downgraded all variants of concern to previously circulating as these were no longer detected in new infections.
+Sub-lineages of the Omicron variant (BA.1 – BA.5) were considered separate VoCs by the WHO until they were downgraded in March 2023 as no longer widely circulating.
+As of 24 September 2024, the variants of interest as specified by the WHO are BA.2.86 and JN.1, and the variants under monitoring are JN.1.7, KP.2, KP.3, KP.3.1.1, JN.1.18, LB.1, and XEC.

 Signs and symptoms

 Symptoms of COVID-19 are variable, ranging from mild symptoms to severe illness.
 Common symptoms include headache, loss of smell and taste, nasal congestion and runny nose, cough, muscle pain, sore throat, fever, diarrhoea, and breathing difficulties.
 People with the same infection may have different symptoms, and their symptoms may change over time.
 Three common clusters of symptoms have been identified: one respiratory symptom cluster with cough, sputum, shortness of breath, and fever; a musculoskeletal symptom cluster with muscle and joint pain, headache, and fatigue; a cluster of digestive symptoms with abdominal pain, vomiting, and diarrhoea.
 In people without prior ear, nose, and throat disorders, loss of taste combined with loss of smell is associated with COVID-19 and is reported in as many as 88% of cases.